Nov 18th, 2022.

-A summary of ASAP's latest news, including passing of the AO Resolution in the Senate, announcements on upcoming events, and more can be found in our latest newsletter
+A summary of ASAP's summer 2022 news, including passing of the AO Resolution in the Senate, announcements on upcoming events, and more can be found in our latest newsletter

 On Dec.
 3, 2021, Rep. Jenniffer González-Colón introduced a bill in the house and Sen. Richard Blumenthal introduced a bill in the Senate , in support of the Arecibo Observatory!
 This bipartisan Resolution recognizes the significant scientific, educational, and economic contributions made by the Arecibo Observatory telescope, and encourages funding agencies to determine the most appropriate way to replace the scientific capabilities that were lost at the observatory.